pedryvo/pedryvo/README.md

  - I like to listen to music and appreciate art in my spare time
  - I like space stuff and all things related

- Feel free to get in touch.
+ Feel free to reaching out.

  #### Main stack: Ruby, JS